 If you’re wondering how figure 1l/b of nitrogen per 1000 s/f check out my post on : How to fertilize your lawn.
 I explain how to figure application rates and how spreader settings really don’t mean anything.

 Warm Season Lawn- Last Fertilizer Treatment

-Winter lawn care for warm season lawns is very different then cool season lawns.
+Winter lawn care for warm season lawns is very different than cool season lawns.
 Unlike cool season lawns, warm season lawns go dormant on top but the soil stays active.
 Soil temps usually remain warm enough so there is still activity going on in the root system of your lawn.

 This is a period of high stress for warm season lawns.
 The last thing you want to do is add nitrogen to your stressed out lawn during this period.
 Conditions are not ideal for pushing blade growth, so don’t try and force it by using nitrogen.
 This will cause more stress.

-What Fertilizer Is Best for Last Treatment?
+What Fertilizer Is Best for Last Application for Warm Season Grass?

 Check Out These Posts Next

 Join my free email list!